 At International Forum, fusion rhymes with innovation

-The ITER project, which DG Motojima presented as ''innovation itself'' was the focus of strong interest last weekend at the Rencontres Economiques in Aix-en-Provence.
+The ITER Project, which Director-General Motojima presented as ''innovation itself,'' was the focus of strong interest last weekend at the Rencontres Economiques in Aix-en-Provence.

 One Prime Minister (Italy's Mario Monti); one former French President (Valéry Giscard d'Estaing); a US Supreme Court Justice (Stephen Breyer); a European Commissioner (Michel Barnier); several World Bank executives; high-profile university professors; a number of international CEOs; the Director-General of ITER ... all were gathered in Aix-en-Provence last weekend to participate in the Rencontres Économiques

 , an international forum aiming to promote a better understanding of global economic challenges and "to reflect on the actions that will influence the future of human society."

 One of the main themes discussed this year: Innovation.
 What creates favourable conditions for innovation?
 Which innovations are most likely to succeed?
 Can society impulse innovation?
 The ITER Project, which Director-General Osamu Motojima presented as "innovation itself," was quite naturally the focus of strong interest from the participants.

 As explained in the documentation distributed to the audience, fusion research in general and ITER in particular have been a major booster for innovation.
 The complexity of the ITER design has already pushed a whole range of leading-edge technologies to new limits.
 Time and again, innovative technological solutions have been developed to address specific ITER challenges, solutions that have found applications well beyond the bounds of fusion technology.